Kaiser Permanente study found several characteristics identify higher risk patients

 Each adult with COVID-19 was matched to an adult without COVID-19 who was of the same age, gender, race or ethnicity, illness severity, and month of hospitalization.

 “This study is unique because we were able to examine the risk of blood clots in similar people who did not have COVID-19, making us more confident this was an ‘apples to apples’ comparison and sure of our conclusions,” said the study’s senior author Margaret C. Fang, MD, MPH, a professor of medicine at the University of California, San Francisco.

 During 30 days of follow-up, 313 adults in the study experienced a blood clot.
 After considering other potential illnesses and health problems that increase risk of blood clots, along with the risk of dying from other causes, the researchers found the risk of developing a blood clot was nearly 3.5 times higher in the patients with COVID-19.
 Within this group of patients, the study showed the risk was nearly 2 times higher in Black adults; more than 3 times higher in those age 75 and older; and nearly 6 times higher in those with moderate to severe liver disease.
-This higher risk was present even though standard of care methods to prevent blood clots were used more commonly in people with COVID-19.

 “Our study findings reveal the critical need for additional randomized trials to find more effective strategies to prevent and treat these types of blood clots and to determine which COVID-19 patients benefit most from which strategy,” said Go.